govhealth/PostpartumTOC/input/pagecontent/guidance.md

 - Criteria: As a clinical use case, this implementation defines the SMM events relative to the individual indicators/numerators.
 The CDC as well as other organizations define a set of inclusion/denominator codes that are relevant to other use cases such as regulatory reporting or quality measures.
 Implementers *SHOULD* consider their use case and if they would like to include any additional criteria.

-- Temporal: This implementation guide covers standards for data exchange and does not define temporal relationships between events, episodes of care and their resulting codes.
+- Temporal: This implementation guide covers standards for data exchange and does not define temporal relationships between events, episodes of care, and their resulting codes.
 Implementers *SHALL* follow the definitions, temporal or otherwise, as outlined by their chosen standards organization to determine if an SMM event occurred.

 #### Data Model